-NYSCI’s fifth annual Spring for STEM will offer a deep dive into the revolution of bioengineering and genetics being made possible with CRISPR gene editing technology, led by a panel of experts who will guide us through the policy and ethical implications of CRISPR on global health.
+NYSCI’s fifth annual Spring for STEM offered a deep dive into the revolution of bioengineering and genetics being made possible with CRISPR gene editing technology, led by a panel of experts who guided us through the policy and ethical implications of CRISPR on global health.

 Spring for STEM provides a distinctive platform for presenting critical issues to people interested in science, education, and the cultural and intellectual life of New York.
 We are proud to host this annual invitation-only event that highlights various perspectives on STEM learning and creativity, while keeping NYSCI’s unique Design, Make, Play approach at the heart of the conversation.

 For more information, please contact us at 718-595-9180 or email@example.com.

 As the chief business officer at Ceres Nanosciences, Robbie works with the CEO and the rest of the team to drive business growth by supporting key product development programs and identifying new technology commercialization and industry partnership opportunities.